Mirhaydarov/Sirius-Future/README.md

 # Sirius Future

 ## About Project
-CRM page with your students.
+Personal area with your students.

 ## __Important!__
 Maybe you may get an error like